Army Service Corps (India): Pre Independence

+Post Independence

 After India gained independence in 1947, the corps underwent further expansion and by 1948 Indian Catering Corps and Indian Army Corps of Clerks were amalgamated into the corps.
 The Food Testing Laboratories were also placed under the control of RIASC.
 On 26 January 1950, after India became a republic, the corps dropped the use of the 'Royal' prefix and became the Army Service Corps.
 On 08 Dec 1950, the President of India accorded sanction to the Corps to use the National Emblem in the Army Service Corps Badge and wear the Red Lanyard on the right shoulder, as recognition of its services.
 The first Corps Day was celebrated on 08 Dec 1952 and it has remained their Corps Day ever since.
-A proposal for the award of regimental colours to the Corps was initiated in 1952 and was approved in October 1967.
-To coincide with the Colour presentation first ever Reunion of ASC was also held.
-The new Corps Colours were presented by the President of India, Dr. Zakir Husain, to the Corps on 8 December 1967 on the 207th Corps Anniversary, at ASC Centre (South), Bangalore.
+The new Corps Colours were presented by the then President of India Dr. Zakir Husain to the Corps on 8 December 1967 on the 207th Corps Anniversary at ASC Centre (South), Bangalore.
 Lt SSK Raheja had the rare and enviable privilege and honour of being selected as the Colour Ensign, he received the Corps Colours from the President.
 The second regimental Colours were presented on the occasion of Third Reunion by Gen OP Malhotra, COAS on 8 December 1979.
+In Oct 1975 the Corps song entitled 'Seva Corps Ke Jawan' was composed and recorded on a 45 RPM disc by HMV.
+The Corps song depicts in simple language the various facets of the Corps.

+Since Independence, the ASC has taken part in operations in Kashmir, Nagaland, against the Chinese in Ladakh and NEFA in 1962 and against Pakistan in 1965 and 1971.
+The ASC has also been deeply involved with logistics for various low intensity conflict operations and counter insurgency operations.
+It took part in Indian Peace Keeping Force operations (IPKF) in Sri Lanka.
+During OP VIJAY, the Corps provided logistic support in the difficult terrains of Kargil.
+874 AT Battalion got unit citation in OP VIJAY for there exemplary services.